 If You Want to Finally Fix Your Acne

 Following the above tips, you should be able to see significant reductions in your acne.
 But you have to actually follow them.

 For myself, I’ve found that even one high-sugar meal can potentially cause a big breakout.
-And then it’s inflamed and angry for like 3 days, and the faded mark even stays on my face for a month or more.
+And then it’s inflamed and angry for like 3 days, and the faded mark might stay on my face for a month or more.
 So clearing things up takes time and patience.

 On my journey, I’ve found that investing in the best education has really paid off.
-If you’ve found helpful advice in this post, please recognize: It’s only because I’ve invested in the best acne guidance and education online.
+If you’ve found helpful advice in this post, please recognize: It’s only because I’ve invested in the best acne guidance and education out there.

 If you want to finally be done with acne, I strongly recommend checking out the Acne Warrior course.
 Cheryl is the best teacher I’ve found for science-based acne advice.
 She can give you the full roadmap for diet, supplementation, and topical treatments.